 - Intacs - actually, a non laser procedure that uses implants to flatten the cornea for low myopia conditions

-At the Astorino & Associates Eye Center, we approach each Lasik procedure as a full project.
+At Newport Eye Care, we approach each Lasik procedure as a full project.
 We do not practice "assembly line" eye correction.
 Your eye geometry and optic situation will be carefully measured and analyzed using the latest and most advanced technology available.
-The procedure will be done by Dr. Astorino or Dr. Gwynn.
+The procedure will be done by one of our surgeons.
 You get the full attention and care of one of Orange County's top eye surgeons.